 Marple Rubin Family Law was built on helping our clients obtain favorable results in order to begin the next chapter of their lives.
 Our Co-founding attorneys David Marple and Kevin Rubin have a combined 25+ years of experience in practicing family law.
-David is a Fellow of the American Academy of Matrimonial Lawyers and is Board Certified in Family Trial Law by the National Academy of Trial Advocacy.
-Both David and Kevin are dedicated his practice to providing sound legal advice and counsel, based on years of experience and training.
+David is a Fellow of the American Academy of Matrimonial Lawyers and is Board Certified in Family Trial Law by the National Board of Trial Advocacy.
+Both David and Kevin have dedicated their practice to providing sound legal advice and counsel, based on years of experience and training.

 Issues such as divorce, child custody, alimony, and child support are all matters heard by the Superior Courts of Georgia.
 In short, a family court provides any person a safe and equitable place to resolve legal matters concerning their family.
 Therefore, it is vital to understand how family court works and your rights in these hearings.

 An Atlanta family lawyer may be able to provide this essential help.
 They can work to help you understand the relevant laws, pursue your rights in court, and work towards a solution that meets your family’s unique needs.

 When family disputes first arise, they are often the results of misunderstandings or miscommunications.
 However, because they are often very emotional and personal conflicts, they can become very quickly.
 Because of this, a resolution can seem impossible without some outside help.
 Mediation can provide a quick and inexpensive avenue for aggrieved spouses or family members to air their conflict and work together to create a resolution that benefits everyone.